Helping you navigate through life’s challenges.

 Sarah Young is a Masters-Level, Registered Social Worker & Psychotherapist.
 She also the Clinic Manager of Think Waterloo Psychology.

 Ami Rints is a Ph.D.
 Candidate in Clinical Psychology at the University of Waterloo.
-She is currently providing psychological services under the direct supervision of Dr. Jeffrey Paulitzki
+She has completed her residency and is currently providing psychological services under the supervision of Dr. Jeffrey Paulitzki.

 ***Some clients may be seen in person.
 Virtual Services also available for individuals across Ontario during COVID-19 pandemic***